 - Chinese messaging app QQ has 860 million users, more than Twitter and Tumblr combined.
 Tweet this

 International Marketing Takeaways: For international marketing, social media is about more than just Facebook, Twitter and Instagram.
 Often, local social networking sites are just as important, if not more so.
 Don’t make the mistake of ignoring them.
-Want an example of a company using a local social networking sites effectively?
+Want an example of a company using a local social networking site effectively?
 Check out this case study of how Marriott uses WeChat to connect with customers and recruit employees in China.

 What country has the highest social media penetration?
 No, it’s not the United States.